StephenCooper/ag-grid-doc-comparison/doc-pages/sparklines-tooltips/index.md

                 <div>Volume: ${context.data.volume}</div>
               </div>
           </div>`;
-};
+}
 ```

 The tooltip renderer function receives the `params` object as a single parameter.
-Inside that object you get the `xValue` and `yValue` for the highlighted data point as well as the reference to the raw `datum` element from the sparkline data array.
+The `xValue` and `yValue` for the highlighted data point as well as the reference to the raw `datum` element from the sparkline data array is provided in the `params` object.

 Other row data is provided in the `context.data` object inside the `params` object.
 You can process the raw values in the `params` object however you like before using them as a part of the returned HTML string.